pouchdb/pouchdb/docs/asf.md

 the process.

 PouchDB:
 PouchDB makes significant use of GitHub Actions for CI.
-E.g. a single PR test run usually takes XXXTODO minutes across XXXTODO distinct GitHub Action tasks.
+For 2024, we have used 214,556 total minutes across 53,831 job runs.
+This can be migrated if need be but it’d be great if this carefully crafted setup could remain in place.

 ### Initial Committers